 The National Council Licensure Examination (NCLEX®), is used by all state nursing boards to determine whether or not a nurse is ready to practice at an entry-level.
 There are two Next Gen NCLEX examinations, the NCLEX-PN®, for practical and vocational nurses, and the NCLEX-RN®, for registered nurses.
 Although many concepts are overlapping, this post will solely discuss the NCLEX-RN® for the sake of simplicity.
-The following are seven concepts you should know prior to taking the NCLEX®.
+The following are eight things you should know prior to taking the NCLEX®.

 What does NCLEX® stand for?